seanluyk/AudioCleanup/Sox_Basics.md

 ~~~shell
 soxi filename.wav
 ~~~
- - This returns information found in the file's header
+ - This returns information found in the file's header (e.g. channels, bit rate, duration)
  - You can also type multiple file names after the main sox/soxi commands to get stats returned for multiple files at once for the purposes of comparison:
  ~~~shell
  soxi filename1.wav filename2.wav